GUIDE TO: Caesarean Births - What to Expect, How to Prepare & Recover

 Likewise, be mindful of doing movements that mean you bend backwards.
 For example, washing your hair is best done with your head down not your head back.

-Understand that every day you should feel better (unless you've ignored the points above and had a set back) so no matter what, tomorrow is a new, brighter day.
+Understand that every day you should feel better (unless you've had a set back) so no matter what, tomorrow is a new, brighter day.

 Stay on top of your pain medication.
 Don't wait until you feel pain to take it or try to skip it altogether early.
 Keep a log of your medication so you do not forget when you last took it.